-After breakfast at your hotel, you will be picked up and transferred your next destination: Granada.
-Granada is home to some of the finest colonial-era architecture in the country and historically, is one of the Nicaragua’s most important cities.
+After breakfast at your hotel, you will be picked up and transferred to your next destination: Granada, home to some of the finest colonial-era architecture in the country and historically, it is one of the Nicaragua’s most important cities.
 After checking into your well-located boutique hotel in the historical centre of the city, and some time for lunch, you will be picked up for a guided tour of the historical centre of the city.
 You will be able to learn all about the city’s history and the many places of interest, before enjoying the breeze of Lake Nicaragua during a boat trip around the hundreds of islets, formed by the last eruption of Mombacho Volcano.
 You will then have some spare time to explore the city at your own pace – and the tower of Iglesia La Merced offers a great vantage point to enjoy the sunset over the city.

 Day 11: Masaya Volcano and Pueblos Blancos (B/-/-)

 After a breakfast, we will visit the active Masaya volcano, one of the most active volcanoes in Nicaragua!
 We will drive all the way up to the crater, and also hike around the other dormant craters.
 Later, we’ll visit the Pueblos Blancos, stopping off at a pottery school to meet some of the talented artisans who create beautiful pre-columbian pottery.
 We’ll also go to ‘Mirador de Catarina’ where you’ll be able to enjoy some amazing views of the Laguna de Apoyo, and have some time off for lunch at one of the many local restaurants.
 We'll then head back to Granada for the last afternoon / evening of your tour.

 Day 12: Granada – Managua Airport (B/-/-)